 Notes: (a).
 Excludes bellows and expansion joints.
 The latter are forbidden by ASME Section III on Class 1 safety systems; however, they are used in Class 2 and 3 systems and the balance of plant at low pressures and temperatures.
 See Appendix C for definitions of ASME Class 1, 2 and 3 piping. (b).
-For the small-diameter piping/tubing of ≤ DN25 the predominant degradation and failure mechanism is vibrational fatigue.
-The small-diameter piping also is susceptible to human factors deficiencies and human errors; e.g., inadvertently stepping on or bumping unsupported piping.
+Vibration-fatigue is a predominant failure mechanism affecting small-diameter piping/tubing (≤ DN25).
+The small-diameter piping also is susceptible to human factors deficiencies and human errors; e.g., maintenance worker inadvertently stepping on or bumping unsupported piping.